How To Longline For Crappie

 - What speed do you typically run?

-- What do you do to account for wind?
-Do you go faster?
-Use heavier weights?
-Stay home on windy days?
+- What do you do to account for the wind?

 When To Start Longlining For Crappie